kuzudb/kuzu-docs/docs/getting-started/python.md

 sidebar_position: 2
 ---

-Kùzu Python API can be installed with pip: `pip install kuzu`.
+You can easily install the latest Kùzu Python API using pip: `pip install kuzu`.

-Once the Python API is installed, you can import it in Python and use it to perform Cypher queries.
-Below is a short example of how to get started.
-Details of the [Python API is here](../client-apis/python-api).
+Once the Python API is installed, you'll be able to import it in Python and execute Cypher queries.
+Below is a brief demonstration on getting started.
+You can find detailed information on the Python API [here](../client-apis/python-api).

 - Import library: